Richswag009/gtext-task/README.md

 ### 9. Start the Application

-Once everything is set up, you can test the application by visiting the frontend in your browser.
-The frontend should now be able to communicate with the backend API and everything should work as expected.
+Once everything is set up, you can test the application by visiting the url

 ```bash
 php artisan serve
 ```
-By default, the application will be accessible at http://localhost:8000.
+By default, the application will be accessible at http://localhost:8000/api.

 ---